Workers Compensation Insurance — Minnesota

 What employers ask about workers comp

 Yes.
-Minnesota requires workers compensation insurance for most employers with one or more employees — including part-time, seasonal, and family members working in the business.
+Minnesota requires workers compensation insurance for most employers with one or more employees — including part-time, seasonal, and family members.
 Limited exceptions exist for sole proprietors without employees and some agricultural operations.
 When in doubt, assume coverage is required.

 Yes.
-Minnesota requires workers comp coverage for all employees regardless of hours worked.
-The cost is simply proportional — a part-time employee with lower annual earnings contributes less payroll to your premium calculation, but they must be covered.
+Minnesota requires workers comp for all employees regardless of hours worked.
+The cost is proportional — a part-time employee with lower annual earnings contributes less payroll to your premium calculation, but must be covered.

 Your EMR reflects your claims history compared to other businesses in your industry.
 An EMR of 1.0 is average.
 Below 1.0 means fewer claims than average — you receive a premium discount.
 Above 1.0 means more claims — you pay a surcharge.
 Your EMR is recalculated annually using three years of claims data and follows your business across carriers.

 Provide immediate first aid or emergency care.
 Document the incident thoroughly — date, time, what happened, witnesses.
 Report the injury to your insurance carrier promptly.
-Ensure the employee receives appropriate medical treatment.
 Minnesota has specific reporting timeframes — late reporting can complicate claims handling.
 Call us and we will walk you through the process.

 Your employees deserve protection.
 Your business requires it.